 If you purchase ADSs in this offering, you will pay more for each ADS than the corresponding amount paid by existing shareholders for their ordinary shares.
-As a result, you will experience immediate and substantial dilution of approximately \$8.50 per ADS (assuming that no outstanding options to acquire ordinary shares are exercised).
-This number represents the difference between our pro forma net tangible book value per ADS of \$1.50 as of December 31, 2013, after giving effect to this offering and the concurrent private placement to Tencent and the initial public offering price of \$10.00 per ADS and after deducting underwriting discounts and commissions, estimated offering expenses and estimated fees and expenses in connection with the concurrent private placement to Tencent payable by us.
+As a result, you will experience immediate and substantial dilution of approximately \$9.41 per ADS (assuming that no outstanding options to acquire ordinary shares are exercised).
+This number represents the difference between our pro forma net tangible book value per ADS of \$1.59 as of December 31, 2013, after giving effect to this offering and the concurrent private placement to Tencent and the assumed initial public offering price of \$11.00 per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus, and after deducting underwriting discounts and commissions, estimated offering expenses and estimated fees and expenses in connection with the concurrent private placement to Tencent payable by us.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon the completion of this offering.